The Ethiopian Eunuch.

 We also understand that God has a loving, redemptive plan for eunuchs-gays, which does not compel them to change their sexual orientation.

-God reveals in Acts 8 that He intends born again, gay folk to be part of His church.
+God shows us convincingly in Acts 8 that He intends born again gays to be part of His church.
 God intended to save this individual, even though he was a eunuch, a gay man.
-Philip willingly journeyed into the Gaza desert to lead a homosexual man to Christ.
+Philip willingly journeyed into the Gaza desert to lead a homosexual to Christ.
 What an incredible example for modern Christians to follow.

-The common Christian teaching is that when you get saved, God saves you from being homosexual.
+The common Christian teaching is that when you get saved, God changes your sexual orientation and so He also saves you from being homosexual.
 Gays and lesbians are instructed to forsake their innate sexual orientation like they forsake fleshly sins.
-I will be charitable and assume that most Christians have good intentions but are simply acting out of ignorance of scripture when they tell a newly saved gay or lesbian something like that.
+I will be charitable and assume that most Christians have good intentions but are simply acting out of ignorance of scripture when they tell a newly saved gay or lesbian something that silly.

 It is interesting to note that Scripture records no command from God, instructing the eunuch that after salvation, he must change his sexual orientation and stop being a eunuch.